Mehsana: Oil and natural gas

 Established in November 1967, the Mehsana fields are one of the largest onshore-producing assets of the Oil and Natural Gas Corporation (ONGC), covering an area of 6000 km2 with 28 fields in 2007–08.
-Mehsana also has 1,311 oil wells, and 16 gas wells producing 6,000 tonnes per day..
+Mehsana also has 1,311 oil wells, and 16 gas wells producing 6,000 tonnes per day.

 Entertainment

-Wide-Angle Multiplex and Wow Cine Pulse provide entertainment facilities.
-Shanku's Water Park, Tirupati Nature Park, Bliss Water Park and Taranga Jain temple are located nearby.
+Wide-Angle Multiplex and Gopi Cinema provide entertainment facilities.
+Shanku's Water Park, Tirupati Nature Park and Bliss Water Park are located nearby.
 Mehsana has three radio stations: Top FM (92.7 MHz), Radio Mirchi (91.9 MHz) and relay station of Akashvani (100.1 MHz).

 Education

 Mehsana has several facilities offering education to graduation and post-graduation.
 The Municipal Arts and Urban Bank Science College is affiliated by Hemchandracharya North Gujarat University.
 Ganpat University, located in Kherva village which is 10 km from the city.
 Gujarat Power Engineering and Research Institute and Saffrony Institute of Technology offer courses in engineering and management.
 B. S. Patel College of Pharmacy offers courses in pharmacy, and is affiliated with Gujarat Technological University.
 Sarvajanik Kelvani Mandal Trust offers education in the fields of pharmacy, nursing, and homeopathy.